We are incredibly thankful to our judges for taking the time to participate in this programme.

 His research activity focuses on the pathophysiology of liver injury.
 In particular, his major interest is the study of the mechanism of regulation of cholangiocyte cell biology, injury, and repair.
 To date, his research activity came out in 105 original articles in major hepatological and gastroenterological international journals.
 He is a member of the European Association for the Study of the Liver’s (EASL) medical board and acts as the EASL representative judge.

 Robert Mitchell-Thain trained in counselling and coaching techniques and is the Head of Education and Development for the PBC Foundation, an international patient organisation based in the United Kingdom.

-The Foundation provides support for people living with primary biliary cholangitis (PBC), their families, and friends.
-Robert is not only a strong advocate on behalf of all liver patients, but he also functions as an information provider to patients calling the helpline, medical professionals, politicians, industry members, and to the general public.
+The Foundation provides support for people living with PBC, their families, and friends.
+Robert is a strong advocate on behalf of all liver patients and uses his experience to co-author and review guidelines and abstracts.
+He is internationally respected as an information provider to patients, medical professionals, politicians, industry members, and to the general public.

 Achim Kautz is co-chair of the German liver disease project company Leberhilfe Projekt gUG, which focuses on public policy projects in liver disease.

 Achim has a degree in communications science, advertising, and marketing and was the CEO of the Deutsche Leberhilfe e.V. before transferring into his role at Leberhilfe Projekt gUG.
 He is a founding member of the European Liver Patients’ Association (ELPA) and also held the position of Policy Director at ELPA.